Prismacolor Verithin Pencils

 Cost – 3.5/5

 These are in the budget to mid-price range.
-This is actually quite reasonable as you aren’t getting as much “color” with these as you do with some of the more expensive Prismacolor offerings.
-In addition, you aren’t getting to take advantage of their fantastic soft core wax of other Prismacolor sets.
+This is quite reasonable as you aren’t getting as much “color” with these as you do with some of the more expensive Prismacolor offerings.
+Also, you aren’t getting to take advantage of their fantastic soft core wax of other Prismacolor sets.
 But sometimes the job calls for different equipment and these have their place in a serious artist’s toolbox.

 Overall Ranking – 3/5